danielschleindlsperger/yeti-dojo/src/01-geolocation/README.md

 Tip: `window.navigator.geolocation.watchPosition` is not invoked with an initial value on its own.
 Tip: What happens with the active watcher when the component is unmounted?

+### 3. "I Believe I Can Fly"

+Center the map on the users current position whenever it changes.

+Tip: You can use `react-leaflet`s `useMap` hook to retrieve an instance of the leaflet map.
+Tip: You can use leaflets `flyTo` method to move the map to a position.